 Caregiver Management: Industry Trends and Performance

 Finally, it was Home Care Pulse chairman and founder, Aaron Marcum, who brought it all together by leveraging some of the data collected in his organization’s 2018 benchmarking study to illustrate trends within the home care industry.
 After showing us that 57 percent of caregivers leave in the first three months, he said “The focus on turnover means we’re not paying attention to the most important thing – a happy caregiver.
 The first ninety days are crucial to that.”
 What he meant by that is that the onboarding process and those first days with an agency are when a new caregiver will get a sense of what support is going to be available to them while working for your agency.
 So if your agency isn’t giving thought to caregiver satisfaction at all stages of employment – but especially during those first few months of a caregiver’s time with your agency – it’s going to be really difficult, if not impossible, to improve turnover rates.

 As you can see, this year’s PD conference was chock full of great information and insight on the latest trends and issues affecting the home care industry.
 I hope you’ve found this information to be as valuable as I did.
-For more information on the topic of caregiver management that we’ve shared in the past, click here.
+For more information on the topic of caregiver management, check out these previous blog posts.